isabella232/dynamic-media-classic.en-1/help/deploying-video-websites-mobile-sites.md

 ## Publish video {#publishing-video}

-Publishing a video enables Dynamic Media Classic Servers to deliver video to your website, mobile site, or application.
+Publishing a video enables Adobe Dynamic Media Classic Servers to deliver video to your website, mobile site, or application.

 There are two different methods you can use to publish video:

-* **Publish videos automatically and instantly on upload** - As part of the video upload process, Dynamic Media Classic can automatically publish videos when they are uploaded and encoded.
+* **Publish videos automatically and instantly on upload** - As part of the video upload process, Adobe Dynamic Media Classic can automatically publish videos when they are uploaded and encoded.
 This ability to instantly publish means that there is no need to publish videos separately after the fact.

 * **Publish video manually after upload** - If you do not want to publish videos immediately, you can manually publish videos at any time.

-After you publish videos, Dynamic Media Classic activates the URL strings for your HTML page or application code.
+After you publish videos, Adobe Dynamic Media Classic activates the URL strings for your HTML page or application code.

 **To publish video:**